-Two years ago, I was modelling in London when a photographer asked me on Instagram if he could do a shoot with me.
+Two years ago, I was modeling in London when a photographer asked me on Instagram if he could do a shoot with me.
 He couldn't pay me and it wasn't through my agency, but I wanted to build my portfolio so I agreed.

 The people on set were really nice and the shoot was fun.
-It was a bit different than the kind of shoots I normally do – they made me stand very still, like a doll, and styled me in things like super short red shorts, a golden leather jacket and a pearly raincoat, for example.
+It was a bit different than the kind of shoots I normally do—they made me stand very still, like a doll, and styled me in things like super short red shorts, a golden leather jacket, and a pearly raincoat, for example.
 I was shirtless for most of the shoot.

-Six months later I saw the pictures in an online magazine – enhanced by pastel illustrations.
-They had turned me in to a Ken doll.
+Six months later I saw the pictures in an online magazine—enhanced by pastel illustrations.
+They had turned me into a Ken doll.
 I hadn't been expecting that, so I messaged the photographer but he didn't answer.
 I didn't see the point in making a huge deal out of it, but they should have told me what the shoot was for.
 Now, I always ask about the concept before I agree to a do a shoot.